agourlay/cornichon/README.md

 - Then assert_not (expects the step to fail)
 - And assert_not (expects the step to fail)

-Those prefixes do not change the behaviour of the steps, generally statement definitions with "I" are reserved for steps with side effects, like HTTP calls and definition with "assert" for assertion.
+Those prefixes do not change the behaviour of the steps.

+First run a step with a side effect or a result then in a second step assert its value.

 ## Steps